NN-EMD: Efficiently Training Neural Networks using Encrypted Multi-Sourced Datasets: Introduction

 We also implemented an \textit{NN-EMD} system that can be deployed in a real cloud environment to support training neural networks using a set of encrypted datasets from multiple sources that are independently pre-processed locally.
 Each data source can independently encrypt its data samples with complete or partial features, or incomplete data samples with partial features.
 Based on the collected encrypted (incomplete) data samples, the remotely deployed \textit{NN-EMD} system is able to train a global model.

 We analyze the security and privacy properties of our proposed \textit{NN-EMD} approach and show that it satisfies the security and privacy goals.
 We evaluate the performance of \textit{NN-EMD} with regards to training time, local pre-processing time and model accuracy.
-The experimental results on the MNIST dataset show that our proposed \textit{NN-EMD} approach achieves significant efficiency improvements by reducing training time by more than 90\% compared to that of the best existing homomorphic encryption based approach while achieving the comparable model accuracy and privacy guarantees by adopting the functional encryption scheme with a built-in third-party authority to provide key service.
+The experimental results on the MNIST dataset show that our proposed \textit{NN-EMD} approach achieves significant efficiency improvements by reducing training time by more than 90\% compared to that of the best existing homomorphic encryption based approach while achieving the comparable model accuracy and privacy guarantees in basic \textit{NN-EMD} setting.
+We also explore privacy and efficiency trade-off in the \textit{SplitNN} integrated \textit{NN-EMD} setting.
 Furthermore, the depth and complexity of neural networks do not affect the training time despite introducing a privacy-preserving \textit{NN-EMD} setting.

 \textbf{Organization}.
 In Section \ref{sec:background}, we introduce the background and preliminaries.
 We propose \textit{NN-EMD} in Section \ref{sec:nn-emd}, the associated threat model in Section \ref{sec:threat_model}, the underlying secure computation approaches in Section \ref{sec:sc}, and the details of the framework in Section \ref{sec:nn-emd_specific}.
 The security and privacy analysis is presented in Section \ref{sec:sp} and the evaluation is presented in Section \ref{sec:evaluation}.
 We discuss the related work in Section \ref{sec:related_work} and conclude the paper in Section \ref{sec:conclusion}.